martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 {: #fig-proof-frame title="CERTIFICATE frame payload"}

-The `Exported Authenticator Fragment` field contains a portion of the opaque data returned from the TLS connection exported authenticator API when provided with a certificate, a valid certificate chain for the connection and associated extensions (OCSP, SCT, etc.), and a connection-unique 8-byte certificate_request_context value.
+The `Exported Authenticator Fragment` field contains a portion of the opaque data returned from the TLS connection exported authenticator `authenticate` API.
+See {{exp-auth}} for more details on the input to this API.

 This opaque data is transported in zero or more `CERTIFICATE` frames with the `TO_BE_CONTINUED` flag set, followed by one `CERTIFICATE` frame with the